Kings’ Mikey Anderson: “Back to Game Mode” After Defensive Gaffe

 As for Anderson, he addressed the instance with the media on Monday following Kings’ practice.

-“Looking back at that play, I was coming off the bench there and the [the Wild had] a quick up and coming onto the ice and trying to get an angle, get a gap if you can, but obviously, there [are] different scenarios for what to do,” the defenseman explained.
-“But, that case, I’d skate forward to try and keep to the outside.
-[Kaprizov is] a great player, so when he was coming down, I knew he’s a guy that would potentially cut back to the middle, so I tried to take that away and once he kind of opened up his stick, that was right when I flipped around backwards and then he tried to protect against that and it came back through his legs, and at that point, I was done.”
+“Looking back at that play, I was coming off the bench there and the a quick up and coming onto the ice and trying to get an angle, get a gap if you can, but obviously, there different scenarios for what to do,” the defenseman explained.
+“But, that case, I’d skate forward to try and keep to the outside. a great player, so when he was coming down, I knew he’s a guy that would potentially cut back to the middle, so I tried to take that away and once he kind of opened up his stick, that was right when I flipped around backwards and then he tried to protect against that and it came back through his legs, and at that point, I was done.”

 Perhaps it’s the way he conducts himself in interviews that makes many forget that Mikey Anderson is still just a rookie.
 Regardless, the Minnesota-Duluth alum chalks it up as a learning experience.